-Current law H.R.
-4 (House-passed) H.R.
-4 (Senate Finance Committee) Federal matching funds for limited pass through of child support payments to families receiving TANF While the family receives TANF benefits, the state is permitted to retain any current child support payments and any assigned arrearages it collects up to the cumulative amount of TANF benefits which has been paid to the family.
-In other words, the state can decide how much, if any, of the state share (some, all, none) of the child support payment collected on behalf of TANF families to send to the family.
+Current law S. 667 (as reported by the Senate Finance Committee) H.R.
+240 (as approved by the House Ways and Means Subcommittee on Human Resources) Federal matching funds for limited pass through of child support payments to families receiving TANF While the family receives TANF benefits, the state is permitted to retain any current child support payments and any assigned arrearages it collects up to the cumulative amount of TANF benefits which has been paid to the family (i.e., state decides how much of the state share (some, all, none) of the child support payment collected on behalf of TANF families to send to the family.
 The state is required to pay the federal government the federal share of the child support collected.
-Child support payments collected on behalf of TANF families that are passed through to the family and disregarded by the state count toward the TANF MOE (Maintenance-of-Effort) expenditure requirement.
-For TANF families, the House-passed bill required the federal government to waive its share of an increase in the child support pass- through (up to the greater of \$100 per month or \$50 over the state's stipulated child support pass- through as of December 31, 2001) for families that receive TANF benefits.
-To obtain the federal matching funds, the state would have had to disregard the amount passed through in determining the TANF benefit amount.
-This provision would have applied to amounts distributed on or after October 1, 2005.
-[Section 301] For families who received assistance from the state (which could include TANF or foster care) the Committee bill would have required the federal government to waive its share of child support collections passed through to TANF families by the state and disregarded by the state - up to an amount equal to \$400 per month in the case of a family with one child, and up to \$600 per month in the case of a family with two or more children.
-Like current law, disregarded pass-through amounts would have counted as TANF MOE expenditures.
-[Section 301(b)] The Committee bill included a provision that allowed states with Section 1115 demonstration waivers (on or before October 1, 1997) related to the child support pass-through provisions to continue to pass through payments to families in accordance with the terms of the waiver.
-[Section 301(b)]
+Child support payments collected on behalf of TANF families that are passed through to the family and disregarded by the state count toward the TANF Maintenance-of-Effort (MOE) expenditure requirement.
+For families who received assistance from the state (which could include TANF or foster care), requires the federal government to waive its share of child support collections passed through to TANF families by the state and disregarded by the state - up to an amount equal to \$400 per month in the case of a family with one child, and up to \$600 per month in the case of a family with two or more children.
+Like current law, disregarded pass-through amounts would count as TANF MOE expenditures.
+[Section 301(b)] Allows states with Section 1115 demonstration waivers (on or before October 1, 1997) related to the child support pass-through provisions to continue to pass through payments to families in accordance with the terms of the waiver.
+[Section 301(b)] For TANF families, requires the federal government to waive its share of an increase in the child support pass-through (up to the greater of \$100 per month or \$50 over the state's stipulated child support pass-through as of December 31, 2001) for families that receive TANF benefits.
+To obtain the federal matching funds, the state would have to disregard the amount passed through to the family in determining the family's TANF benefit amount.
+This provision would apply to amounts distributed on or after October 1, 2007.
+[Section 301]